 For players looking to challenge themselves with a raid on a Bastion Remnant, there’s a chance they'll find Netherite scraps inside of chests that spawn.
 Occasionally, if players get especially lucky, a whole Netherite ingot can even be found.

 Players must be ready to take on the Piglin hordes, which can be difficult to fight.
-But just like real life, there's no true reward without any risk.
+But just like in real life, there's no true reward without any risk.

 #1 - End crystal mining